 Step 2: Check your qualifications

-Before pursuing a career as a Primary Teacher, it’s essential to ensure you meet the necessary educational qualifications.
+Before pursuing a career as a primary teacher, it’s essential to ensure you meet the necessary educational qualifications.
 You typically need at least a grade 4 (C) or above in English, Maths, and Science at GCSE level (or equivalent).

 Additionally, you will need a strong academic background, including 2 to 3 A-levels or equivalent level 3 qualifications.
 This is essential as most university degrees require this level of education.
 Some universities and teacher training programs may have other specific entry requirements, so it’s important to research these beforehand.